OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 - by trying to re-use a session ID after logging out.

 Also, the [OWASP Testing Guide](https://www.owasp.org/index.php/Testing_for_Session_Management "OWASP Testing Guide V4 (Testing for Session Management)") should be consulted for more session management test cases.

-#### Remediation

-In order to offer proper protection against the attacks mentioned earlier, session IDs must:

-- always be created on the server side,
-- not be predictable (use proper length and entropy),
-- always be exchanged over secure connections (e.g. HTTPS),
-- be stored securely within the mobile app,
-- be verified when a user is trying to access privileged parts of an application (a session ID must be valid and correspond to the proper level of authorization),
-- be renewed when a user is asked to log in again to perform an operation requiring higher privileges and
-- be terminated on server side and deleted within the mobile app when a user logs out or after a specified timeout.

-It is strongly advised to use session ID generators that are build-in within the framework used, as they are more secure than building a custom one.
-Such generators exist for most frameworks and languages.

 #### References